idoodler/POEditor/README.md

 @{@[Name, Email], Language}
 ```
 I implemented Xcodes dokumentation function to make it even easier to understand.
 Have fun and please make an issue if you miss a feature of find a bug.
 Have a nice day!

+You may enable "Localized resources can be mixed" in info.plist